 Shopping - It is only a 5 min walk to the shops.
 You can either go across the road and head straight down Cocker Lane to the river with its footbridge into South Street and thence into Station Street, or cross beneath the spreading chestnut tree and follow the path across the churchyard and then down into Market Place.
 For a city dweller, it is a joy to be able to forget about your car and walk to the shops - and I am the antithesis of a shopaholic!
 Cockermouth is mercifully free of the chain stores which have proliferated in the high streets of most English towns.
 Boots is the only one in the town centre, and we now have Sainsburys on the site of the former cattle market.
 Otherwise, it is local shops, run by local people.

 The town boasts two ironmongers - an endangered species which has become almost extinct in many other towns and cities.
 Banks in Market Square is well worth a visit, even if you have to buy something for future use.
 It is a place where you can buy a couple of screws wrapped up in a bit of brown paper!
 Something of a time-warp.
 The other is Firns in Station street.
 It always has everything that I require in the hardware line.
 It even smells like a traditional ironmonger’s shop.
 There is a brilliant delicatessen in Station Street, which also serves coffees and snacks.
 There are some excellent greengrocers too.

 For everyday shopping, you can probably get just about anything you require in Cockermouth.
-If you cannot find what you want in town, there is a large retail park in Workington, about 8 miles away which has most of the big multiples.

 Eating out - There are several good restaurants in Main Street and Market Place, and an excellent vegetarian restaurant (Quince & Medlar) on Castlegate.
 The Bitter End serves pub meals, and if you do not fancy cooking, there are lots of carry-out restaurants in the town.